cfburnssr/Date-Cheat/README.md

 # Date-Cheat
-Service program to override the IBM i 100 year window
+Service program to gracefully advance the fixed 100 year date window for converting six digit numeric dates to ISO format using ILE RPG on IBM i.